 3. Power Rangers Samurai

-It’s a shame such a great suit design ended on such a trash season.
+It’s a shame such a great suit design ended in such a trash season.
 The unique samurai look (as the black straps on their chests resemble robes) is fantastic from head to toe.
-White is only used as a highlighter, the black bottoms makes a lot of sense as the fighting style is top heavy (there weren’t kicks this season so subduing their color was smart), and the kanji visors are inspired.
+White is only used as a highlighter, the black bottoms make a lot of sense as the fighting style is top-heavy (there weren’t kicks this season so subduing their color was smart), and the kanji visors are inspired.
 Even looking great during the morphing sequence as the kanji laid on their faces.
-Since I’m splitting hairs this high up on the list, the only reason it’s in the third spot is because the Red Ranger looks like a bug.
+Since I’m splitting hairs this high up on the list, the only reason it’s in the third spot is that the Red Ranger looks like a bug.

 2. Power Rangers In Space

 As the final season of the Zordon-era, In Space had a lot going for it.
 A space opera with layered villains, evil rangers, and fantastic suits.
-Although the Japanese original had nothing to do with space, it helped that the suits all look like space suits.
+Although the Japanese original had nothing to do with space, it helped that the suits all look like spacesuits.
 Stripping down the excess, the helmets are absolutely perfect (even adding in a tech holographic during the morphing sequence).
-There’s personality in how different these looked from what came before, and still have yet to be matched sense.
+There’s personality in how different these looked from what came before and still have yet to be matched since.
 It truly signified how different of a story this season was telling.
-The only thing keeping these out of the top spot are the colored squares across their chests.
+The only thing keeping these out of the top spot is the colored squares across their chests.
 It’s an acquired taste.

 1. Mighty Morphin Power Rangers

 Like it could be anything else.
 The suits are one distinct reason the Power Rangers branded visuals have managed to stick around in pop culture for so long.
 Although the diamonds make them look like clowns, these suits set the tone for everything else to come.
 These suits help set the mythos of the series (colored spandex, crazy helmet design, a uniform yet differing look) and they still sort-of look good after all of these years.
 Not great. but good.
 That’s not something you can say about the rest of the suits on this list.